groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/logging.md

     }

     /// <summary>
-    /// Writes warning message to the console;
+    /// Writes warning message to the file;
-    /// Warning log messages provide information about the unexpected and recoverable event in application flow.
+    /// Warning log messages provide information about the unexpected and recoverable events in application flow.
     /// </summary>
     /// <param name="message">The warning message.</param>
     /// <exception cref="System.ArgumentNullException">Thrown when <paramref name="message"/> is null.</exception>